Content Index

 WebSocket, on the other hand, maintains an open channel that allows the server to also send data without waiting for a request.

-In my experience, this completely changes the flow of an app: when one user sends a message, everyone else receives it in real-time, without reloading or checking every second.
+In my experience, this completely changes the flow of an app: when a user sends a message, others receive it in real-time, without reloading or checking every second.

 ⚡ Advantages of full-duplex communication